ajitagupta/book-library-crud-api/README.md

 As a software engineer, in most projects you work on, Spring and Spring Boot are already implemented and used vigorously.
 So, you must have used a bit of Spring Boot yourself and extended the API.
 However, getting to know its essential functionality and setup is crucial in this age of flexible, highly available distributed systems, and scalable enterprise projects.

 In this bootcamp we build a Book / Library CRUD API from the ground up using Spring Boot.
 We will also use the Spring Cloud framework to build a distributed system with a microservice architecture.
-We create five Spring Boot projects or *five microservices*:
+We create six Spring Boot projects or *six microservices*:

 1. Config Client
 2. Config Server
 3. Feign Consumer
 4. RestTemplate Consumer
 5. Eureka Server
+6. Gateway

 Each of them depend on each other, and is mandatory to make the applications run.
 They can be downloaded and should be opened in an IDE like [Spring Tool Suite 4](https://spring.io/tools/).
 Here, you can quickly create a new project via `File -> New -> Spring Starter Project`.
 Additionally, we also use Postman for calling or *consuming* our API's, which is [freely available online](https://www.postman.com/downloads/).